myrthos/myrthos-site/content/en/docs/mpl/peripheral/wdt-watchdog-timer.md

 ### MPLWDT_CLEAR

 Resets the watchdog timer, after which it starts counting again.
-When the windowed mode is supported by the used controller and active (window is less than 100%, see [MPL_WDT_WINDOW](#mplwdt_window)), this macro needs to be called when the window is open.
+When the windowed mode is supported by the used controller and active (window is less than 100%, see [MPLWDT_WINDOW](#mplwdt_window)), this macro needs to be called when the window is open.
 If this macro is called when the window is closed, a window violation will occur and a reset will be generated.

 In the case of the window to be less than 100%, the watchdog timer also needs to be armed.
 This is accomplished by calling [MPLWDT_START](#mplwdt_start).